defeat the enemy, strongholds and spiritual warfare

 Stef: How long should you do things yourself before hiring someone to help you?
 At what levels should those hires take place?

-It’s time to delegate when you don’t have time to do the selling things that are making you money.
+It’s time to delegate when you don’t have time to do the things that are making you money.
 In the beginning, you’re likely wearing all the hats.
-Quickbooks isn’t that hard to figure out for ten transactions a week.
+QuickBooks isn’t that hard to figure out for ten transactions a week.
 You may not set it up right, but it’s also not that hard for a professional to go back and fix it a year later.

-If you have a wage income and you own a home, you might be able to use TurboTax just fine, but the minute you have a business, a good tax person is worth their weight in silver.
-A good tax strategy person is worth their weight in gold.
+If you have a wage income and own a home, you might be able to use TurboTax just fine, but the minute you have a business, a good tax person is worth their weight in silver.
 Tax prep is backward-looking; tax strategy is forward-looking.
-The most frequent complaint I hear is that someone’s tax guy didn’t tell them what to do for the next year.
-Those are two different services.

 Financial Basics #7: Tax Prep vs. Tax Strategy